mui/material-ui/docs/src/pages/careers/react-engineer-core.md

 # React Engineer - Core (future role)

-<p class="description">You will strengthen the core components team, e.g. collaborate with the community to land contributions.</p>
+<p class="description">You will strengthen the core components team by collaborating with the community to land contributions.</p>

 ## Details of the Role